impactlearner/national_front/README.md

 React frontend

-For the back end, I instantiated a customized data schema.
+For the back end, I instantiated a customized data schema for the information on the parks.